bernard-elhagin/dots/configs.md

 Update Mode: cluster-wide

-*log.message.timestamp.type*
+#log.message.timestamp.type#
 ----------------------------

 Define whether the timestamp in the message is message create time or log append time.
-The value should be either CreateTime or LogAppendTime.
+The value should be either `CreateTime` or `LogAppendTime`.

 Type: string